 Transactions in foreign currencies are translated at the foreign currency exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated to the functional currency at the foreign currency closing exchange rate ruling at the Statement of Financial Position date.

 Foreign currency exchange differences arising on translation and realised gains and losses on disposals or settlements of monetary assets and liabilities are recognised in the Statement of Comprehensive Income.
 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are translated to the functional currency at the foreign currency exchange rates ruling at the dates that the values were determined.
-Foreign currency exchange differences relating to investments at fair value through profit or loss and derivative financial instruments are included in gains and losses on investments.
+Foreign currency exchange differences relating to investments at fair value through profit or loss and derivative financial instruments are included in gains and losses on financial assets at fair value through profit or loss.